etavern97/BasicCAD/README.md

 ### Evidence
 https://cad.onshape.com/documents/a58b07a1dda14272a9127e53/w/5ffd47096d0216615997d739/e/a16229fab723fbe562faf769
 ### Image
+In Part 3 I learned how to fillet and chamferfor a smoother edge, and mirror for easy copy and pasting.
 ### Reflection
-I learned how to mirror and fillet

 ---